 PMI – Mortgage insurance is required on all mortgage loans with a loan-to-value ratio of more than 80%.
 PMI insures the mortgage itself in the event a borrower defaults on the loan the lender will be reimbursed by the insurer.

 The mortgage insurance rate will depend on the type of loan you’re getting.
-Most conventional loans have a PMI rate around .50%, while FHA loans are between .80%-1%.
+Most conventional loans have a PMI rate of .50%, while FHA loans are between .80%-1%.

 Homeowners Insurance – In addition to mortgage insurance you will be required to have homeowners insurance which insures the property itself.
 It covers things like hail and foundation issues, you can expect to pay about $1,000 per year.